▹ Which jacket is best for me?

 - The Flash Gordon provides extended protection and is good for up to a couple of hours in continuous rain.

-- What ever your choice, it's important to use any shell in combination with an effective base layer (a Heatwave Merino, HyperActive top) so that any accumulated moisture is transferred away from your skin.
+- What ever your choice, it's important to use any shell in combination with an effective base layer (a Heatwave Merino, InfraRed or HyperActive top) so that any accumulated moisture is transferred away from your skin.

 ▹ How breathable is it?